OMGToFo/SPSStoExcel/README.md

 # SPSStoExcel
-This is a super simple "app" that let's you view SPSS Files and export the data with or without the labels.
+This is a super simple "app" that let's you view SPSS Files and export the data with or without the labels to Excel.

+Here's the link to the online version: https://spsstoexcel.streamlit.app/
+Unfortunatlely it get's shut down now and then by Streamlit, i think due to data usage limits

-I find that SPSS still has a very efficent way for viewing and analyzing data sets.
+I think that SPSS still has a very efficent way for viewing and analyzing data sets.
 The possibility to easily switch betwen raw data, labelled data and variable definitions is still unique and very convenient.
 In this app you can at least export the different SPSS views to excel. i also added some basic options for statistical analysis and tabulations, hope to improve the possibilities over time.

-Here's the link to the online version: https://spsstoexcel.streamlit.app/

 Local Usage

 To use this app locally on your computer, follow these steps: